f5devcentral/f5-distributed-cloud-labs-101/application/docs/pre-work/voltconsole.rst

             ?
 Please type your new password *****
             ?
 Please retype your new password *****

 #.
-To configure the site from the command line, type "configure" and follow
+Configure the site from the command line:
-    the prompts.
+    Type "configure" and follow the prompts.
 Customize the example values below with your details.
-    After completion, skip to "Go back to VoltConsole to "Accept" the registration." below
+    After completion, skip to the "Accept Registration" exercise below.

     =================== =====
     CLI Variable        Value